-Studies of animals and plants have shown that constant exposure to loud or discordant music can change an animal’s brain structure, and can inhibit a plant’s growth.
-There have been no studies done to confirm loud music, such as that found at concerts, damage an unborn baby.
+Studies have shown that constant exposure to loud or discordant music can change an animal’s brain structure, and inhibit a plant’s growth, and it may even damage an unborn baby's hearing.

 The loudness of sounds is measured in decibels (dB).
 And potential problems related both to decibels as well as the length of exposure.
 The louder the sound and the longer the exposure, the faster damage will occur.